shahfarhadreza/papercode/README.md

 3. **Run**

-After the building process completes, you will see a bin folder in the root where you can find the executable to run.
+After the building process completes, you will find the executable in the bin folder to run.

 # Dependencies